3a1b2c3/seeingSpace/README.md

 #  Sehender Raum / Seeing Space (WIP)
 ## Notes about capturing, rendering and digitally reconstruction the world
-When I learned about (traditional) computer graphics and some computer vision I think i missed the big picture about how all the pieces connect with hardware, physics and machine learning aspects.
+When I learned about (traditional) computer graphics and photogrammetry I missed the big picture about how all the pieces connect: with capture hardware, physics and machine learning aspects.
 It makes it harder to understand recent research and its meaning for the field.
-Some 20 years after i first got interested in Photogrammetry we see amazing progress but the concepts are still not widely known.

 A TLDR on how computer graphics fits with newer research, computer vision, machine learning and hardware.